History of Drew Lock in Timeline

 2014: All-Metro Player of the Year

-In 2014, during his senior year of high school, Drew Lock was named the Kansas City Star's All-Metro Player of the Year after an impressive season.
+In 2014, as a senior in High School, Drew Lock was named the Kansas City Star's All-Metro Player of the Year after passing for 2,731 yards and 28 touchdowns.

 2015: College Football Commitment

-In 2015, Drew Lock, a four-star recruit, committed to the University of Missouri to play college football.
+In 2015, Drew Lock committed to the University of Missouri to play college football as a four-star recruit.

-In 2017, Drew Lock set SEC and Missouri records for passing touchdowns with 44, also leading the NCAA (FBS).
-He was selected to the First-team All-SEC that year.
+In 2017, Drew Lock set the SEC and Missouri record for passing touchdowns with 44 and was selected to the First-team All-SEC.

 September 1, 2019: Placed on Injured Reserve

-On September 1, 2019, Drew Lock was placed on injured reserve due to a thumb injury.
+On September 1, 2019, Drew Lock was placed on injured reserve due to a thumb injury he suffered in the preseason.

 November 12, 2019: Designated for Return